Science & Spirituality

 Eventually, I found a system that revitalized my brain from the inside-out.
 A kundalini meditation system for triggering the autonomic self-healing and restorative mechanisms of the body.
 For 40 years, I have practiced the method in that masterpiece of Chinese alchemy, The Secret of the Golden Flower, the book many adepts recognize as the Buddha’s own meditation system, a system that Gopi Krishna, the 20th Century’s great elucidator of Kundalini, described as “containing unmistakable hints about the sublimation process.”
-A process that uses sexual energy to wake up the nervous system and revitalize the brain and the body.
+A process that uses sexual energy (psychic fuel) to wake up the nervous system and revitalize the brain and the body.
 Sexual sublimation is the key to the enhanced neuroplastic activity that has entirely reengineered my nervous system, body, and brain.
 Moreover, Kundalini energy is responsible for slowly reshaping my head and body to their original symmetrical proportions.
 Don't believe this is possible?
 Google the terms "Evolutionary psychology symmetry" to find out more about how symmetry can be measured and how asymmetry affects behavior, sexual prowess, self-image, and outlook.

 This control and guidance is also evident in the experiments done with developing animal embryos in which the removal or substitution of tissue, if done at an early enough stage, does not result in a totally deformed final form but rather in a smaller or modified, but still complete form.
 If the process of development were strictly a mechanical one, this would certainly not be the result.
 One logical explanation for this phenomenon is the existence of a controlling field, such as the Pranic spectrum, which has a pre-determined form towards which it is guiding the development of the organism via the growth processes.